proofit404/dependencies/docs/why.md

 ```

 It helps you to reduce the boilerplate of the initiation stage.
 It
 doesn't require you to change your code.
-You still can to instantiate
+You still can instantiate
-your classes your self if you don't like this library.
+your classes directly, if you don't like this library.